-The goal of readr is to provide a fast and friendly way to read rectangular data (like csv, tsv, and fwf).
-It is designed to flexibly parse many types of data found in the wild, while still cleanly failing when data unexpectedly changes.
-If you are new to readr, the best place to start is the data import chapter in R for data science.
+The goal of readr is to provide a fast and friendly way to read rectangular data from delimited files, such as comma-separated values (CSV) and tab-separated values (TSV).
+It is designed to parse many types of data found in the wild, while providing an informative problem report when parsing leads to unexpected results.
+If you are new to readr, the best place to start is the data import chapter in R for Data Science.

-readr is part of the core tidyverse, so load it with:
+readr is part of the core tidyverse, so you can load it with:

 read_log(): web log files